2017 World Series: Houston Astros

 This was Houston's first professional sports championship since the Houston Dynamo won the MLS Cup in 2007, and the first in one of the traditional "Big Four" American sports leagues since the Houston Rockets won back-to-back NBA championships in 1994 and 1995.

 The Astros earned $30,420,155.57 from postseason pool money to split among team personnel; each share was worth $438,901.57.
 The Dodgers received $20,280,103.72, with shares of $259,722.14 The sportsbooks in Nevada lost $11.4 million in November 2017, a record for baseball-related betting.

 The city of Houston held a parade for the Astros on November 3, 2017, which Mayor Sylvester Turner proclaimed was "Houston Astros' Day".
 Schools in Houston were closed for the day.
 An estimated 750,000 to one million attended the parade.
 Springer and Altuve appeared on the cover of Sports Illustrated's November 13, 2017, issue, with Altuve holding the Commissioner's Trophy and Springer holding a copy of a Sports Illustrated from 2014 that predicted the Astros would win the 2017 World Series.
 The Astros' win has been seen as a morale boost for the city of Houston, which 9 weeks earlier had suffered tremendous damage due to Hurricane Harvey.
 According to Manny Fernandez and Paul Debenedetto of the New York Times, "Every city wants a World Series victory.
 Houston, post-Harvey, needed one."

-The 2017 postseason saw the beginning of American League dominance for the Astros.
-Starting in 2017, the Astros have made it to the American League Championship Series six consecutive times; this set the record for most consecutive ALCS appearances, and second-most LCS appearances after the 1991-1999 Atlanta Braves.
-Of these, the Astros have won four out of six pennants, losing in 2018 against the Boston Red Sox and 2020 against the Tampa Bay Rays, while winning in 2017, 2019, and 2022 against the New York Yankees and 2021 against the Red Sox.
+From 2017 to 2023, the Astros made it to the American League Championship Series seven consecutive times; this set the record for most consecutive ALCS appearances, and second-most LCS appearances after the 1991–1999 Atlanta Braves.
+Of these, the Astros won four out of seven pennants, losing in 2018 against the Boston Red Sox, 2020 against the Tampa Bay Rays, and 2023 against the Texas Rangers, while winning in 2017, 2019, and 2022 against the New York Yankees and 2021 against the Red Sox.
 They would further lose the 2019 World Series against the Washington Nationals and the 2021 World Series against the Atlanta Braves before winning their second World Series in 2022 against the Philadelphia Phillies.
-Five players - Jose Altuve, Alex Bregman, Yuli Gurriel, Lance McCullers, Jr. and Justin Verlander - were on both championship teams; furthermore, 2017 Astros pitcher Charlie Morton was on the champion 2021 Braves.
+Five players – Jose Altuve, Alex Bregman, Yuli Gurriel, Lance McCullers, Jr. and Justin Verlander – were on both championship teams; furthermore, 2017 Astros pitcher Charlie Morton was on the champion 2021 Braves.
+The Astros’ ALCS streak ended in 2024 by the hands of former manager A.J Hinch, and the Detroit Tigers.